Huge-Dreamer/Sunshine-Updater/README.md

 A Windows application for updating Sunshine streaming server with both stable and pre-release versions.

+## Quick Start (Recommended)

+1. Download the latest release from the [Releases](https://github.com/Huge-Dreamer/Sunshine-Updater/releases) page
+2. Extract the contents of `Sunshine-Updater_v1.0.0.zip` to a folder
+3. Run `update_sunshine_gui.bat` to launch the application
+4. Click "Check Versions" to see your currently installed version
+5. Choose between stable or pre-release updates
+6. Click "Download and Install" to update Sunshine

+The pre-built package includes everything you need:
+- Sunshine-Updater_Gui.exe
+- All required DLLs
+- Launch scripts

 ## Features

 - Graphical user interface